matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - "2.0b35"
 ```

-**Use Deployment Manager to launch your Google Cloud Platform resources**
+**Use Deployment Manager to launch your Google Cloud Platform resources.**

 - Deployment Configuration (YAML file).